 We have become used to our soups and broths coming in a can or carton from the grocery store, full of chemicals, flavorings and, oftentimes, MSG.
 This is not real food, folks.

 Chicken soup (or any broth) made the traditional way as a bone broth is full of healing properties!
-I always have some bone broth on hand, either bubbling away in my crockpot, cooling in my refrigerator or stored in the freezer for future use.
+I always have some bone broth on hand, either bubbling away in my crockpot, instant pot, cooling in my refrigerator or stored in the freezer for future use.

 Bone broth is one of the most simple, nutritious, versatile, economical nourishing foods you can have in your kitchen!